nicolas-van/rust-cross-compile-example/README.md

 * Linux ARMV7 (for Raspberry Pi 2 and up), both GNU and Musl libc
 * Linux ARM64 (mostly for cheaper servers like AWS EC2 t4g line), both GNU and Musl libc

 Windows and MacOSX do not actually use cross-compilation and just launch jobs on Windows and MacOSX runners respectively as this is way less painful than trying to compile from Linux.
-All Linux targets are created from x86_64 Ubuntu runners using true cross-compilation (which means without using Docker).
+All Linux targets are created from x86_64 Ubuntu runners using true cross-compilation and without relying on Docker.
 Builds are run in parallel.

 See the [workflow configuration file](./.github/workflows/rust.yml).